Things to Know: 8 states cast midterm primary votes Tuesday

 Alabama's Republican Gov. Kay Ivey avoided a runoff despite several primary challengers.
 But Democrats chose Tuscaloosa Mayor Walt Maddox over Sue Bell Cobb, a former state Supreme Court chief justice.

-In Iowa, labor leader Cathy Glasson couldn't pull off an upset against businessman Fred Hubbell for the Democratic nomination, so Hubbell will take on Republican Gov. Kim Reynolds, who had no party opposition.
+In Iowa, labor leader Cathy Glasson couldn't pull off an upset against businessman Fred Hubbell for the Democratic nomination.
+Hubbell will take on Republican Gov. Kim Reynolds, who had no party opposition.

 Both Reynolds and Ivey are vying for their first full terms after succeeding men who resigned.
 Reynolds is Iowa's first female governor.
 Ivey is the second woman to helm Alabama government, but the first in five decades.

-Democratic Sen. Bob Menendez of New Jersey got a primary challenge after a hung jury spared him a conviction in a federal bribery trial.
+It was also a good night for incumbents in the Senate.
+Democratic Sen. Bob Menendez of New Jersey got a surprisingly strong primary challenge after a hung jury spared him a conviction in a federal bribery trial.
 But Menendez held on, to the delight of Republicans who want to use his troubles to tar every Democrat in the state.
 Menendez will face Republican Bob Hugin, a pharmaceutical executive, in the fall.

-Democratic Sen. Jon Tester of Montana is waiting to find out who his Republican challenger will be in November.
-The most likely nominees are State Auditor Matt Rosendale and retired judge Russ Fagg.
-Rosendale has GOP establishment support, but that may not be a plus for Montana Republican voters.
+California Sen. Dianne Feinstein stood her ground against criticism from the left.
+The 84-year-old Democrat advanced to the November ballot with a huge lead over more than two dozen challengers, including liberal state Senate leader Kevin de Leon.
+Incomplete returns showed de Leon still trying to fend off Republicans for the second spot on the November ballot.

-Mississippi's Republican Sen. Roger Wicker coasted to his party's nomination Tuesday, and he'll be a big favorite in November.
-Democrats will have a runoff between Howard Sherman and David Baria.
+In Montana, the GOP establishment's choice for Senate, State Auditor Matt Rosendale, won a competitive primary over a former state judge for the chance to face Sen. Jon Tester in November.
+Tester is facing a tough race in a red state and Rosendale is likely get a big push from the national party.

 BATTLE FOR HOUSE CONTROL